webdevops/go-replace/README.md

       --path=           use files in this path
-      --path-pattern=   file pattern (* for wildcard, only basename of file) --path-regex=     file pattern (regex, full path) -v, --verbose         verbose mode
+      --path-pattern=   file pattern (* for wildcard, only basename of file) --path-regex=     file pattern (regex, full path)
+      --ignore-empty    ignore empty file list, otherwise this will result in an error -v, --verbose         verbose mode
       --dry-run         dry run mode
   -V, --version         show version and exit